McDaniel Green Terror football: History

 Until 2010 the Baltimore Ravens, and before that the Baltimore Colts, held their training camps at McDaniel College.
 Head coach John Harbaugh still hosts clinics at McDaniel.
 In 2011, McDaniel was ranked 6th in the country for best tailgating by The Weather Channel.
 This is due to fans being able to park their cars practically on the field and grill & drink during the game, a tradition that dates to the 1920s.
-In 2012 McDaniel College was also ranked in Southern Living Magazine as one of the top 20 of the "South's Best Tailgates."
-At football games McDaniel can have an average attendance over 5,000 and highs as much as 8,750 even during a losing season, ranking in the top five in the country for D3 football.
+In 2012, McDaniel College was also ranked in Southern Living Magazine as one of the top 20 of the "South's Best Tailgates."
+At football games McDaniel can have an average attendance over 5,000 and highs as much as 8,750 even during a losing season, ranking in the top five in the country for NCAA Division III football.